Khvicha Kvaratskhelia: Personal life

-Khvicha is the son of Badri Kvaratskhelia, a Georgian footballer who played for FC Dinamo Tbilisi and notably made three appearances for the Azerbaijan national football team, including one match against his native country, Georgia.
+Khvicha is the son of Badri Kvaratskhelia, a Georgian footballer who played for several clubs, including FC Dinamo Tbilisi, and represented the Azerbaijani national football team.
 He has two brothers, including younger brother Tornike (born 2010), who is also a footballer.

+His family is originally from Samegrelo and he grew up speaking Mingrelian.

 In August 2022, Kvaratskhelia revealed in an interview that he had been dating Nitsa Tavadze, a Georgian medical university student, for one year.
 Their marriage ceremony was held at Mtskheta's Samtavro monastery in October 2023.

 Kvaratskhelia's son Damiane was born on 21 August 2024 in Tbilisi.